Party City invests $4 million in Punchbowl, which now powers its digital invites platform

 Trademarks show Amazon has sights on meal-kits, “single cow burgers” and other fast food options

 Party City, the party goods supplier and retail chain, has taken a minority stake in digital invitations platform Punchbowl, the companies announced today.
-The deal sees Punchbowl’s technology now being used to power an online invitation platform on Party City’s e-commerce site, opening up Punchbowl to an influx of new customers.
+The deal will see Punchbowl’s technology used to power an online invitation platform on Party City’s e-commerce site, opening up Punchbowl to an influx of new customers.

 While the official announcement didn’t disclose the size of the round, an SEC filing listing Party City Retail Group president Ryan Vero points to an infusion of an additional $4 million.
 Vero has also joined the board as a result of the deal, meaning Party City will be working more closely with Punchbowl going forward.